10 Factors That May Determine Your Child Custody Rights

 There are a number of primary factors that the court will look at in determining how to award child custody:

 - Parental Responsibilities.
 Who is taking primary responsibility?
-How much of the work is being done by a third party, such as a nanny or caretaker.
-Tasks that each parent is accustomed to performing and how the tasks were divided before divorce will also be taken into consideration.
+How much of the work is being done by a third party?
+Examples of third parties can be nannies, caretakers, grandparents, etc. Tasks that each parent is accustomed to performing and how the tasks were divided before the divorce will also be taken into consideration.

 - Consistent Lifestyle for Child.
 How consistent is each parent in their child’s life?
-The parent’s ability to provide a consistent routine for the child, including discipline and establishing daily schedules for homework, meals, and bedtime.
+The parent’s ability to provide a consistent routine for the child is critical.
+This can include discipline to implement daily schedules for homework, meals, and bedtime.

 - Free from Substance Abuse.
 Are drugs or alcohol an issue for either parent?
-The ability for each parent to maintain an environment which is free from any substance abuse can indicate a healthy lifestyle for the child.
+The ability for each parent to maintain an environment that is free from any substance abuse can indicate a healthy lifestyle for the child.

 - Cooperativeness with other parent.
 How well do the parents interact following a divorce?
 The parent’s willingness to cooperate and encourage contact with the other parent, and the ability to communicate about any issues regarding the child with the other parent.

 Contact LaFrance Law if you would like help in understanding your parental rights and creating a parenting plan that is in the best interest of your children while providing you the quality time you deserve.